ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 </CH.Code>

-Adjust `resolveInitialContext()` to use the Portals library.
+Adjust `resolveInitialContext()` to use the Portals module.
 Data passed through as initial context is available in the `value` property.

 </CH.Scrollycoding>